DevExpress/Blazor/README.md

    ![Add new NuGet source](media/VS2019Release-AddNuGetPackage.png)

 4. Navigate to the GitHub repository and download all files from the "client-runtime" directory.
 Put the downloaded files into the "wwwroot" directory of your project.
 Include these files to your start page.
-5. Register our tag namespace and helper in _Imports.razor file:
+5. Register our namespace in _Imports.razor file:

   ```
   @using DevExpress.Blazor